Performer

 “Without wonder and insight, acting is just a trade.
 With it, it becomes creation.”
 Bette Davis.

-Ed Christman’s infectious joy was always part of his work.
-He drew from a gift for performance, a rich imagination, and the willingness to work hard.
+Ed Christman always brought joy to the job.
+He had gift for performance, a rich imagination, and the willingness to work hard.
 This trio of talents made even routine tasks come to life with humor and surprise.

-Ed used performance in many ways but especially to engage students in the Wake Forest experience, including its history.
+He used performance in many ways but especially to engage students in the Wake Forest experience and its history.
 Ed’s abilities also allowed him explore new experiences, such as formal acting roles in the Wake Forest University Theatre.

 What’s in a Name?

-At orientation, the chaplain welcomes the students.
-With Ed Christman, it became a performance.
-Ed gave a speech called “What’s in a Name?” at Wake Forest orientation for many years.
-In this speech, he incorporated the last name of every incoming freshman.
-An ambitious task — yet it showed every newcomer that he or she was already known and celebrated as a unique person even in this big, busy campus.
+At orientation, the Chaplain welcomes the students.
+In the Chaplain Christman years, it was a performance.
+Each year, Ed gave a speech called “What’s in a Name?” at Wake Forest orientation.
+His speech incorporated the last name of every incoming freshman.
+An ambitious task — yet it showed every newcomer that he or she was already known and celebrated as a unique person even on this big, busy campus.

 Samuel Wait

 Samuel Wait, a Baptist pastor, founded Wake Forest College in 1834.
 Ed took the history of that event and brought it to life for the Wake Forest community.
 He wrote a script for a one-man play and became Samuel Wait, telling the story of the round-about journey that created the college — perhaps predestined but not simple!
 Ed’s Samuel Wait made appearances at many events, and the story was always customized to fit each audience.
-Ed continued to perform Samuel Wait through a 2006 performance at Professor Ed Henricks’ NC History class.
+Ed’s final performance of Samuel Wait took place in 2006 at Professor Ed Henricks’ NC History class.

 EDC as Samuel Wait, 1983 Alumni Homecoming Dinner.

-My Name is Samuel Wait, by Ed Christman
+My Name is Samuel Wait, by Ed Christman, was presented at the Wake Forest Alumni Dinner, fall 1983.

 “Mr. Presidents, Ladies and Gentlemen,